SirBlockles/PTF-configs/README.md

 This repo contains the new and improved PASS Time Federation server configs, as of season 3.
 This repo will be updated as the server configs recieve changes.
 There are only 3 config files, since PTF only features a single mode in a single format.

 ## game rules
 The first team to win 4 rounds total, wins the match.
+Score 5 goals, or have the most scores when the time runs out, to win a round.

 The game is played in "halves" which end when a team wins 2 rounds.
 Halves also end after 3 rounds have passed or 30 minutes have passed, to prevent stalemates from making halves last forever.
 The number of halves you win does not matter - they are simply downtime for teams to strategize or take a pee break or whatever.
 There can also be more than two halves, despite the name.